awsdocs/aws-iot-docs/developerguide/device-shadow-mqtt.md

 The content of the message is ignored\.

+Note that deleting a shadow does not reset its version number to 0\.

 AWS IoT responds by publishing to either [/delete/accepted](#delete-accepted-pub-sub-topic) or [/delete/rejected](#delete-rejected-pub-sub-topic)\.

 ### Example policy<a name="delete-policy"></a>